ericPantarotto/nestJS_completeGuide/_notes/notes.md

 A community fork of Faker was made to save the project: <https://github.com/faker-js/faker>

-To use this library, you can install it by running: `npm install @faker-js/faker@7.6.0`
+To use this library, you can install it by running: `npm i @faker-js/faker`

 You'll then need to update all of your imports: `import { faker } from "@faker-js/faker";`